rocallahan/blog/_posts/2024-03-06-real-time-settlers.md

 25 years on _Settlers of Catan_ is still a fine game, but can be tedious when you have to wait for other players to take long turns.
 In our family we thought "what if Settlers had simultaneous time-limited turns?"
-We implemented it with a few rule tweaks and [an app](https://settler-support.vercel.app/) written by one of my children.
+We implemented it with a few rule tweaks and [a free app](https://settler-support.vercel.app/) written by one of my children.
 It turns out to work very well!
 Every experienced Settlers player we've played with so far has found it to be a great improvement over the original game.
 We can finish a six-player _Cities and Knights_ game in about 45 minutes of intense fun.